|

 current linguistic research work.

-§ 1.
-There is a peculiarly regular contradiction between the presentation
+CHAPTER VI NOUN: ENDER § 1.
+There is a peculiarly regular contradiction between the presentationof gender in English by theoretical treatises and practical manuals.

 Whereas theoretical treatises define the gender subcategorisation of